What is a charter school?

 What type of transportation to school will my child receive?

 VOICE does not provide busing.
 Student transportation is offered by the New York City Office of Pupil Transportation.
 Please go to the following URL address to learn more about the general education transportation eligibility guidelines: Click Here for the Transportation Guidelines.

 Why can't you guarantee busing for my child?

 VOICE Charter School does not provide busing and unfortunately we do not have the staff to provide customer service for busing issues.
 The Department of Education will provide busing in the same manner it does for district schools.

 What grades are in enrolling at VOICE Charter school?

-For 2012-2013, we will have Kindergarten through fifth grade.
+For 2014-15, we will have kindergarten through seventh grade.
 Eventually, we will have all grades up to eighth grade.
-The enrollment lottery for the next academic year will be held in the spring, though we do except applications for the waitlist throughout the year.
+The enrollment lottery for the next academic year will be held in the spring, though we do accept applications for the waitlist throughout the year.

 Who can apply to VOICE Charter school?